 - If your hardwood floor passes the above test, your floor is ready for sanding.
 Do some prep work by taping nearby openings like windows and doors, since sanding is a dust-laden process.

 - If you’re looking to sand deep into the wood, use a drum sander.
-However, we recommend renting an edge sander if the urine-drenched floor section is near baseboards and trims.
+I recommend renting an edge sander if the urine-drenched floor section is near baseboards and trims.

 - After sanding, sweep up the problem area using a regular broom.
 Some sander does come with an attached vacuum for the dust sweeping.
 Then finish off by cleaning it up using a well-wringed damp mop.